Microsoft SQL Server

 -

-CDC enabled on the database and the individual tables to be captured.
-(This creates change tables in the database, from which the connector reads.)
+CDC enabled on both the database and the individual tables to be captured.

 -